Tom2702/Bicycle_Manufacturer_Sales_Operations_Analysis_SQL/README.md

 | 07 | Sales-to-Stock Ratio | Which products had sales demand close to or above available stock? | Product-level sales-to-stock ratio |
 | 08 | Pending Purchase Orders | How many purchase orders were pending in 2014 and what was their total value? | Pending order count and value |

-**Key Insights**

-- Tires and Tubes recorded the highest order volume in the last 12-month result, while Helmets and Jerseys contributed strong sales value.
-- Mountain Frames, Socks, and Road Frames had the strongest YoY quantity growth.
-- Territory 4 consistently ranked first by order quantity from 2011 to 2014, followed by territories 6 and 1.
-- Seasonal discount cost was concentrated in Helmets and increased from 2012 to 2013.
-- Customer retention dropped sharply after the first purchase month.
-- Several products had sales quantities close to or slightly above stock quantities, indicating potential inventory pressure.
-- In 2014, there were 224 pending purchase orders with a total value of about 3.87M.

 <details>
 <summary><strong>01.
 Subcategory Sales Performance in the Last 12 Months</strong></summary>